gorse-io/docs/src/ch02-02-strategy.md

 ### Latest Recommender

-Latest recommender shows the latest items to users according to timestamps, which allows new item to be exposed to users in time.
-However, the downside of latest recommender is that it does not consider the quality (or popularity) of items.
-To enable latest recommender in Gorse, you need to set timestamp information for the items.
-Without timestamps, Gorse will not generate a list of latest items.
+The latest recommender shows the latest items to users according to timestamps, which allows a new item to be exposed to users in time.
+However, the downside of the latest recommender is that it does not consider the quality (or popularity) of items.
+To enable the latest recommender in Gorse, you need to set timestamp information for the items.
+Without timestamps, Gorse will not generate a list of the latest items.

 ```go
 type Item struct {